Lydia-Bug/syllable-slam/README.md

 Alternatively, you can run SyllableCounter without piping stdin.
 In this case, SyllableCounter will read lines sequentially from stdin as they are entered into the console, outputting syllable counts to stdout.

-## About

-Some (general) info on how the program works as a whole, going over each file >> vowelData.csv is the salient file here.

 ## Solving the Problem

 Report-style section on how we approached the issue; ie rules-based; using regex and CSV for efficiency. <-- implement referencing